Skip to content

 Health and Safety

-6) To receive and consider matters any reports and audits completed by the School’s Health and Safety representatives or the headteacher/Senior Management arising from general inspection of the school, to identify issues that need to be addressed and to report at least once a year to governing body.
+• To receive and consider any reports and audits completed by the School’s Health and Safety representatives or the headteacher/Senior Management arising from general inspection of the school, to identify issues that need to be addressed and to report at least once a year to the governing body.
 This includes external audits conducted by approved third parties.

-7) To make recommendations to the Resources’ Committee and/or governing body when expenditure is deemed necessary.
+• To make recommendations when expenditure is deemed necessary.

 Membership

-a) Membership shall consist of three governors including a Deputy Headteacher
+Membership shall consist of four governors and the headteacher.

 Quorum